bluefoxr/COINr/paper/paper.md

 ## Existing tools

-Some dedicated tools for composite indicators exist: in Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
+Some dedicated tools for composite indicators exist: in Microsoft Excel, the *COIN Tool* is a spreadsheet-based system which allows users to build and analyse a composite indicator [@COINTool].
 In MATLAB, there are some packages addressing specific parts of index development: the *CIAO* package uses a nonlinear regression and optimisation approach to tune weights to agree with expert opinions [@CIAOtool].
 In R there is an existing package for composite indicator development, called *compind* [@compindPackage], focusing on weighting and aggregation, although this is more a toolbox of useful functions for constructing composite indicators, and gives no special consideration to hierarchical structures, uncertainty and sensitivity analysis, and so on.

 The Python library *CIF* gives a number of tools for building composite indicators, from loading data to aggregation and visualisation [@cif].
 This is focused in particular on Business Cycle Analysis.
 Finally, there is a recently launched web-based tool called the *MCDA Index Tool* [@cinelli2021mcda].
 This is mostly focused on multi-criteria decision analysis, and doesn't include different levels of aggregation.